alexpron/DL_fetus/README.md

 The data augmentation for this network is found in the `utils/dataset.py` script.
 The functions used are: `noise_injection()` and `get_augmentation()`.

+For the multiclass labeling, the only modifications that have to be made are:

+- change on the `train.py` file the number of classes.
+It should be `k` classes +1 (this extra class will correspond to the background).
+- if working with an imbalanced dataset, modify the weights in the part where the criterion loss is declared.
+- change on the `predict.py` file the number of classes as well.
+It will output an image with `k+1` chaannels (`k` classes + the background).

 ## 2D FetalCPSeg: semantic segmentation of cortical plate (CP)

 In this code, all the parameters are found within the scripts `Train.py` and `Infer.py`, so they have to be tuned in advance.